 Starting in January, registered psychiatric nurses can apply to write their nursing specialty certification exams in gerontology as well as in psychiatric and mental health.

-The first exam in medical-surgical nursing for licensed/registered practical nurses will take place during the November 1-15 exam window.
-Please note the application period for the new exam will start on June 1.
+The first exam in medical-surgical nursing for licensed/registered practical nurses will take place during the October 15 – November 15 exam window.

 Registered psychiatric and licensed/registered practical nurses: CNA membership is now available to you — visit our membership webpage for fees, benefits and instructions on how to join.
 Members receive a significant discount on their certification application.